Bigfoot71/PixelForge/README.md

 ## Examples

-The repository contains multiple examples demonstrating the usage of PixelForge with SDL2, raylib, and even with X11 window server for Linux.
+The repository contains multiple examples showcasing how to use PixelForge with SDL2, raylib, the Windows API for Windows environments, and the X11 window server for Linux.
 These examples include functions for drawing models in raylib, as well as primitive drawing, projection configuration, and more, all of which can be utilized across different environments.

 ## License